 - Discuss – Queries and challenges, e.g. the long-term viability of LNG as marine fuel

-Delivery of Virtual Instructor Led Training (VILT)
+Delivery of this Virtual Instructor Led Training (VILT)

-Highlights of this Virtual Instructor Led Training (VILT)
+Highlights of this Virtual Instructor Led Training (VILT) course

 - An understanding of the unique and costly infrastructure required for LNG Production, Transport and Distribution

 - The pros and cons of LNG as Marine Fuel in the context of different pathways to comply with the IMO 2050 GHG Emission Reduction Targets

 - Requirements for Quality & Quantity determination and Custody Transfer Documentation